Acentrophryne dolichonema: Etymology

 Acentrophryne dolichonema belongs to the genus Acentophryne, a name that prefixes a, meaning "without", to kentron, meaning "spine", a reference to the lack of a spine on the preoperculum.
 This is then suffixed with phryne, which means "toad", commonly used in the names of anglerfish genera.
 Its use may date as far back as Aristotle and Cicero, who referred to anglerfishes as "fishing-frogs" and "sea-frogs", respectively, possibly because of their resemblance to frogs and toads.
 The specific name, dolichonema, is a compound of dolichos, meaning "long" and nema, which means "thread", an allusion to the long, filamentous appendage near the tip of the esca in this species.

 Description

 Acentrophryne dolichonema has 3 soft rays in both the dorsal and anal fin.
 This species is known only from metamorphosed females and these are distinguished from the metamorphosed females of A. longeidens by the possession of a longer appendage on the tip of the esca, this being over 10 times longer than that of A. longidens, and a longer illicium, which has a length equivalent to between 63.6% to 70.5% of the standard length.
 They also have a narrower head and fewer fin rays in the pectoral fin, 16 compared to 18 or 19 for A. longidens.
 This species has a maximum published standard length of 10.5 cm.

 Distribution and habitat

-Acentrophryne dolichonema is apparently endemic to the Eastern Pacific and is known from three specimens collected from a single locality off northern Peru at depsth between 201 and 1105 m.
+Acentrophryne dolichonema is apparently endemic to the Eastern Pacific and is known from three specimens collected from a single locality off northern Peru at depths between 201 and 1105 m.